gitops-tools/tekton-ci/README.md

 It can take a CI definition, similar to the GitLab CI definition, and execute the steps / tasks as a [TektonCD](https://github.com/tektoncd/pipeline) definition.

+It has two different bits:

+ * A "pipeline definition" to PipelineRun converter.
+ * An HTTP Server that handles Hook requests from GitHub by requesting pipeline files from the incoming repository, and processing them.

 ## Building

 ```shell